CommonMCOBJ/CommonMCOBJ/README.md

 > Not a requirement

 OBJ exporters may split blocks into separate objects, where each block type is split as its own object.

+## Offsets
+_Credit goes to James Horsley from jmc2OBJ and Patrick W. Crawford from Moo-Ack!
+Productions/MCprep for the standard definition of offsets_

+Offsets are defined as the coordinate offsets from the center of the [Selection's](#selections) volume in meters (it should be kept in mind that [Selections](#selections) are 3D bounding boxes).
+This offset can be any floating point value and is not based off of Minecraft coordinates, but rather world space in 3D software.